 1. Students are responsible for all activity which occurs in their rooms, even if they are not present.
 For this reason, rooms should be locked at all times.

 2. Damages and missing articles will be charged to student college accounts.
 Any charges will reflect the cost to repair or replace the damaged or missing items.
 All occupants of a room/house/apartment will be held equally responsible for any charges incurred and for returning the room to move-in condition when they move out (remove all personal items, remove trash, and thoroughly clean and vacuum room, bathroom, kitchen, lounge, etc.) There is a minimum charge of $25 per resident of a room/house/apartment for excessive cleaning required in any bathroom, lounge, kitchen or other common space within the room/house/apartment.
 If an individual resident accepts responsibility for a particular damage or cleaning, a written agreement should be signed by all occupants and submitted to Residential Life with the RCR.
 Residents who fail to complete the room check-out process will be assessed a $25 fine.
-Students leaving after the designated time will be assessed $50 for the first hour, and an additional $50 for each additional three hours beyond the posted departure time.
+Students leaving after the designated time will be charged.

 3. Furniture: Room furniture must remain in a student’s room.
 Residents may provide additional furnishings such as carpets, chairs, and sofas.
 All personal articles must be removed prior to departure from the room at the end of the academic year or departure from the College.
-Lofts and non-Carleton bunk beds are not permitted.
+Non-Carleton bunk beds and lofts are not permitted.
+Bunked and lofted beds may not be more than 2 high.
+The College assumes no responsibility for damage or injury cause by the use of lofts and bunk beds.
 Lounge furniture is not allowed in student rooms.

 4. Walls, Ceilings and Floors: Screws, nails, staples, tape and glue should not be used on ceilings, walls, furniture, doors or floors.
 Ceilings, walls and floors must be kept free of any fire or safety hazards (please see fire safety guidelines posted on hall bulletin boards for more information).
 Decorations used for seasonal and/or special events must be of fire retardant materials.